indiependente/composedchat/README.md

 # composedchat
-A simple chat made with Node.js, Hapi, Redis container based
+A simple container based chat made with Node.js, Hapi, Socket.io and Redis